MikeWent/less-painful-apple/README.md

 # Less painful Apple

-Collection of rakes I stepped on with Apple Products
+Collection of rakes I stepped on with Apple products

 - [iOS](/iOS.md)